Virtual Travel & Island Guide about Long Beach on Ko Chang in Thailand.

 |

-resort located at Long Beach.
-Hotels and more expensive accommodations
+Hotels and more expensive accommodations are (not) there, so Long

-are (not) there so Long Beach is one of the few undeveloped
+Beach is one of the few still quite undeveloped beaches

 At the southernmost end of Ko Chang, just a few hundred